TimHi/iCal-Helper/README.md

 # iCal-Helper

-Convert CSV Files to ical Files ready to import
+Convert CSV Files to ical Files ready to import into any calender of your choice.

+### CSV